Protofy-xyz/Protofy/README.md

 ![visual-ui-gif](https://github.com/Protofy-xyz/Protofy/blob/assets/visualui-2.gif?raw=true)

-Protofy starter is a monorepo is a Full-Stack, batteries included Low-Code enabled web/app and IoT system with an API system and real time message.
+Protofy is a Full-Stack, batteries included Low-Code enabled web/app and IoT system with an API system and real time messaging.

 You can use this as a base to fast prototype Apps, webs, IoT systems, automations or APIs.
 Based on: Protofy (protoflow + visualui + protolib + protodevices) + Expo + Next.js + Tamagui + Solito + Express + Aedes + Redbird + Many other amazing packages